movidius/ncappzoo/networks/semantic_segmentation_adas_0001/README.md

 1. Open a terminal and change directory to the sample base directory
 2. Type the following command in the terminal: ```make run```

-When the application runs normally, another window should pop up and show the feed from the Intel RealSense depth camera.
-The program should perform inferences on frames taken from the Intel RealSense depth camera.
+When the application runs normally, another window should pop up and show the semantic segmentation colors overlayed onto the sample image.

 **Keybindings**:
 - q or Q - Quit the application

+## Model Information
+### Inputs
+ - name: 'data', shape: [1x3x1024x2048], Expected color order is BGR after optimization.
+### Outputs
+ - name: 'argmax', shape: [1x3x1024x2048] - Each value represents a pixel in an image and the index of a class.

 ## Makefile
 Provided Makefile has various targets that help with the above mentioned tasks.